 - it is our legal obligation to comply with Health and Safety Legislation (Article 6, 1 (c)) for the investigation of an incident involving the health, safety and welfare of our staff or individuals visiting our premises;

-- it is for our own legitimate interests (Article 6, 1 (f)) for the protection of ourproperty, other assets, reducing our insurance claims, and for investigation of crime (which could extend to the legitimate interests of a third party), whilst balancing the rights and expectations of the individuals captured by the CCTV.
+- it is for our own legitimate interests (Article 6, 1 (f)) for the protection of our property, other assets, reducing our insurance claims, and for investigation of crime (which could extend to the legitimate interests of a third party), whilst balancing the rights and expectations of the individuals captured by the CCTV.

-All buildings where CCTV is fitted will display awareness signs, this will also extend to signage on all Service vehicles that have mounted CCTV equipment.
+All buildings where CCTV is fitted display awareness signs, and there is signage on all Service vehicles that have mounted CCTV equipment.